zonika/gucci/README.md

 ![Net-a-Porter x Gucci](gucci-nap.png)

 I thought it looked cute so I took it.
-N-A-P is using an iFrame on their homepage to display the html canvas with the flowers/birds, take that as you will.
+N-A-P is using an iFrame on their homepage to display the html canvas with the flowers/birds and their accompanying animations, take that as you will.

 See [Net-a-Porter](https://www.net-a-porter.com/) for it live idk.